MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.169 20260606 =

+* New: Added "unmatched payments" tab that appears if there are unmatched payments for your account.

 = 2.168 =
 * Update: Modern checkout styles